polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! bug "TODO; Here's a TL;DR:"

-    - zstd level 5-13 recommended
+    - zstd level 5-13 recommended for realtime
+    - higher zstd levels recommended for events such as resumed etc.
     - zstd must be offered on gateway server
     - zstd must be offered on http api
     - uncompressed available (but why would you do that)